ibmdbanalytics/dashdb_analytic_tools/README.md

 ## Overview ##

 This project generates a Docker image that is based on the [rocker/rstudio](https://github.com/rocker-org/rocker/tree/master/rstudio) image but that includes additional dashDB-specific components, such as IBM Data Server Driver packages and the ibmdbR and ibmdbRXt packages for R. The components provided by the rocker/rstudio image are described in the [documentation](https://github.com/rocker-org/rocker/wiki) for that image.
+For more information about RStudio, e.g. resource requirements, please refer to the [RStudio documentation](www.rstudio.com).

 ## Getting started ##